What’s Your Legacy?

 Communicate.
 Communicate.
 Communicate.
 A critical part of passing on a legacy involves repetition.
 As parents, we repeat the things we want our children to remember.
-We learnt this technique from our Heavenly Father who uses His word to communicate the things that are important to him.
+We learned this technique from our Heavenly Father who uses His word to communicate the things that are important to him.
 Of course, we’re not going to say things like, “My core value is trust so your core value must also be trust.”
-(Unless of course that’s how you usually talk).
+(Unless of course, that’s how you usually talk).
 What you may say instead is something like, “Honesty is the best policy.”
 You may create your own mantra, or use a proverb.

 One of the phrases my son hears a lot is: